Svahnen/text-adventure-game/README.md

 4. Build a Look function that looks for doors that can be opened or closed: Done
 5. Add description to the rooms, for example: "You are standing in a corridor and you see two doors"
 6. Add a lock class that can be added to the doors
-7. Make rooms able to be created whithout doors?
-Would make the code cleaner since a function on the room class that adds doors could be 1 line for eatch door added.
+7. Add doors to the rooms with a function instead?
+Would make the code cleaner since a function on the room class that adds doors could be 1 line for each door added, and would also make us able to create rooms without doors